Hallie Buckley

-Hallie R. Buckley is a New Zealand bioarchaeologist and professor at the University of Otago.
+Hallie Ruth Buckley is a New Zealand bioarchaeologist and professor at the University of Otago.

 Career

 Buckley completed her PhD at the University of Otago in 2001, with a thesis titled Health and disease in the prehistoric Pacific Islands.
 She then joined the faculty at Otago, and was appointed a full professor in 2017.

 Buckley's research involves the chemical, bio-chemical and DNA analysis of human and animal remains.
 She has worked extensively at the archaeological site of Teouma, but her highest-profile work to date was on St John's Cemetery in Tokoiti, near Milton.
 The cemetery, holding mainly the remains of first-generation immigrants from the United Kingdom buried between 1860 and 1926, had already been extensively researched by a local community group.
 Buckley's team examined remains from unmarked graves and used a range of scientific techniques to match them with historical records.
 As of 2018, she was planning a similar project on the Chinese cemetery at Lawrence.